thinkloop/sorted-collection/README.md

-Sorted Collection
+SortedCollection
 =========

 An array-like JavaScript collection that maintains the sort order of its elements.
 To be used in place of a regular array of objects.

-In addition to basic Array functions like `push`, `splice`, `unshift`, and `forEach`, this component introduces new sort-oriented functions, like:
+In addition to basic Array functions like `push`, `splice`, `unshift`, and `forEach`, SortedCollection introduces new sort-oriented functions, like:
 `insert`.

 When a valued is `insert'ed`, it is automatically spliced into the correct position in the collection based on the collection's `sortDefinition`.